GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex2.md

 Screenshot on how to fix the geometries.
 ```

 8. Use the tool `Join attributes by location` to join the Covid-19 risk polygons onto the centroids.
 As a spatial relationship select `within` and select the columns `%permrooft`, `%permwallt` and `Povertyinc` as the fields that should be added.
-See the Wiki entry on __Spatial Joins__ for further information.
+See the Wiki entry on [spatial joins](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_spatial_joins_wiki.html) for further information.

 ```{figure} /fig/en_ex3_1_join_attribute_location_1.PNG
 ---